 a continuous closed loop, and we can find no single place where the

-"electricity" originate.
-A generator is like a closed-loop pump, but it
+quantities of "electricity" originate.
+A generator is like a closed-loop

-does not supply the substance being pumped.
-Batteries are like this as
+pump, but it does not supply the substance being pumped.
+That "substance"

-well.
-The liquid between the battery plates is an electrolyte, and
+liquid between the battery plates is an electrolyte, and electrolytes are

-electrolytes are conductors.
-Some batteries contain acid, others are
+conductors full of movable charges.
+Some batteries contain acid, others

-alkaline batteries, and still others use conductive salt water.
-Flowing
+are alkaline batteries, and still others use conductive salt water.

 But weren't we all taught during grade-school that "batteries and generators create Current Electricity"?
 This phrase forms a serious conceptual stumbling block (at least it did for me!)
 To fix it, get rid of the bogus idea called "Current Electricity".
 Instead change the statement to read like this: